 You might have already read some of our PowerShot G series reviews such as Canon G16 or Canon G3 X. Well, today we bring you Canon PowerShot G7X Mark II review.
 We are all well aware of how crowded the compact camera market is getting and how hard it is to release a product that will stand out from the crowd and be a big success.
 It’s also hard to be unique and to innovate when most of the today’s cameras already have everything most people need and trying to implement something new takes a lot of time and resources that some companies just don’t have.

 While Canon is a big company and could pull it off it seems that the story with the G7X Mark II is one of evolution rather than revolution, which isn’t necessarily a bad thing since the previous model was already a good camera by itself and it only lacked a few things to become the real deal.
-That’s where Canon decided to focus their efforts, in improving the formula that was already proven to work and ironing out all the flaws they could find with the previous generation.
+That’s where Canon decided to focus their efforts, in improving the formula that was already proven to work.
+Ironing out all the flaws they could find with the previous generation and try to make it to be Canon’s best camera.

 Let’s see if they’ve managed to do it and is the Canon G7X Mark II a real competitor in the high-end compact camera market and is it comparable to the likes of Sony, Fuji or Panasonic which have already established themselves as the leaders in that same market.

 The body of the GX7 Mark II is made out of quality metal and feels very smooth to the touch.
-It’s also compact and not too heavy at 319 grams.
+It’s also compact and not too heavy at 319 grams compared to DSLRs like Canon 6D.
 The grip isn’t too big but you still won’t feel like you’ll drop the camera when holding it because of its otherwise ergonomic shape.
 The body itself looks quite understated and nothing really stands out, but in a way, it’s still quite beautiful in a minimalistic way.

 We wish Canon decided to put more physical controls rather than relying too much on using the screen to interact with most of the things, but at least the menus themselves are well optimized for use with a touchscreen.
 Those controls that are available consist of a shutter button that doubles as a zoom lever, a mode dial ring that also has an exposure compensation ring underneath it and the usual four-way joystick with four buttons located around it.
 Lastly, there’s the ring around the lens which can be assigned for many different functions such as manual focus, step zoom, ISO, white balance, aspect ratio and so on.